 Indico comes with a number of languages by default.
-In release 2.3, those are: English (default), French, Portuguese, Spanish and Chinese (in the order of integration).
+In release 3.2, those are: English (default), French, Portuguese, Spanish, Chinese, Ukrainian, Polish, Mongolian, Turkish and German (in the order of integration).
 Additional languages are being prepared on the Transifex platform.

 In order to use (partially) existing translations from Transifex or to contribute translations, you need to register with the Indico project on the Transifex platform.

 This is a guide to set up an Indico instance with a new language.
 It is useful for translators to verify how the translation looks in production or for administrators who just want to lurk at the incubated translation embryos.